Friday, 28.09.2018 at 8 pm

 Migrant workers expressed their troubles through music.
 Some took their saz and told what they had seen, some wrote letters to their loved ones, some of them guided others in their futures.
 This event is about the reflections of migrant workers, in and outside of Turkey, in the 50s and beyond.

-Language: Turkish with English and German surtitles
+Language: Turkish with English surtitles

 Free admission.
 Donations welcome